Rosalie Carey: Early life

 Carey was born on 18 May 1921 to parents Ada Yvonne Rica Seddon and Richard Stephen Rowley Seddon.

 Carey was brought up in Lumsden and Hamilton, and planned to study theatre and acting in England but had to change her plans after the outbreak of World War II.
 She was an elocution and voice production teacher in Waikato, before joining the New Zealand Women's Auxiliary Air Force.
 She adapted two novels which were performed in Hamilton, and wrote and played the lead part in Amy Robsart, performed in 1940, receiving particular attention for her costuming and for using a suit worn by Sir Henry Irving for the leading man.
 Carey's older sister Audrey Seddon studied commercial art in London, and provided two posters for advertising the play.

 England

 After the war, Carey travelled to England, where she studied at the Guildhall School of Music and Drama in London, and worked in repertory and provincial theatre, including with the Adelphi Guild Theatre.
-Carey met Patric Carey, an Irish theatre designer, in Cornwall and they were married at the church in Gulval before traveling to New Zealand in 1953.
+Carey met Patric Carey, an Irish theatre designer, in Cornwall and they were married at the church in Gulval before travelling to New Zealand in 1953.